mmunz/ddev-backstopjs/README.md

 ## Changes to the original docker image

-The backstopjs docker image is extended with some functions using a custom docker build, see An [backstopBuild/Dockerfile](Dockerfile) and uses a custom [backstopBuild/entrypoint.sh](entrypoint).
+The backstopjs docker image is extended with some functions using a custom docker build, see [backstopBuild/Dockerfile](Dockerfile) and uses a custom [backstopBuild/entrypoint.sh](entrypoint).

 In the Dockerfile the following is added/changed: